pipecat-ai/aws-deepgram-workshop/README.md

 ### 5. Run the agent

-TKTKTK update this with the SmallWebRTC runner.
+You can run the bot locally using the SmallWebRTC transport:

 ```bash
 python bot.py
 ```

+When it's running, open a browser to `http://localhost:7860` to interact with the bot using the console from the new [Pipecat Voice UI Kit](https://github.com/pipecat-ai/voice-ui-kit).
+You can customize this UI later in the workshop if you want.

 ## Part 2: Deploy to Pipecat Cloud

 Next, you'll deploy your bot to Pipecat Cloud.
 You'll be able to talk to your bot in a browser using the Daily WebRTC transport.
-If you have a Twilio phone number, you can also configure your bot to receive calls from your phone.
+If you have a Twilio phone number, you can also configure your bot to receive calls from your phone using the Twilio transport.

 ### 1. Build and push your Docker image